 “This important agreement further solidifies a thriving partnership to create a new, cutting-edge border crossing that will bolster international trade and spark economic recovery,” said California Secretary of Transportation David S. Kim.
 “I am proud to stand with the Government of Mexico and our regional partners to reaffirm this commitment to transform the way people and goods move throughout the border region.”

 “The signing of the memorandum of understanding between Mexican and Californian leaders represents a shared cooperation and understanding that Mexico and California are more prosperous when we work together,” said Roberto Velasco Álvarez, General Director for North America at Mexico’s Ministry of Foreign Relations.
 “In this way, we take a step toward the goal of building a modern, secure border that doesn’t divide but unites our societies.”

 “Today is a momentous day for California’s ongoing cooperation with our partners to the south,” Lt.
 Governor Eleni Kounalakis said.
 “This new port of entry will not only spur economic activity, but it will also improve the quality of life for the millions of Californians and Mexicans who frequently cross one of the busiest borders in the world.
-A great example of California’s leadership in combatting climate change, the project will reduce greenhouse gas emissions and improve mobility in the region.”
+A great example of California’s leadership in combating climate change, the project will reduce greenhouse gas emissions and improve mobility in the region.”

 As part of the accord, the parties will work together to meet ambitious construction milestones, quickly resolve policy issues and establish a framework to share toll revenues for project funding.

 Caltrans District 11 and SANDAG are laying the groundwork for the Otay Mesa East Port of Entry project by constructing the State Route 11 toll road, which will connect with new adjoining infrastructure in Mexico.